opticdev/optic/domain/spec.md

 **Requests** - The behaviors of Restful APIs.
 This domain concerns itself with paths, methods, parameters, request bodies, responses, and response bodies.

 ## Events
-Because the spec does not concern itself with any usability concerns (those live in commands and queries), contributors just have to answer one question "What can we say about a REST API?".
-For example, maybe we can add query parameters, or change the content type of a response body.
+Because the spec does not concern itself with any use cases (those live in commands and queries), contributors just have to answer one question "What can we say about an HTTP API?".
+For example, maybe there can be query parameters, or response bodies with content types.

 The following events are our answers to that question, and they represent what is currently supported by the Domain Engine.
-If there are more things you'd like the spec to "say about a REST API", propose new events in this repo's issues.
+If there are more things you'd like the spec to "say about an HTTP API", propose new events in this repo's issues.

 ### Requests Domain

 #### PathComponentAdded

-Adds a new component to path tree
+A path component has been added

 pathId: `PathComponentId`, parentPathId: `PathComponentId`, name: `String`

 #### PathComponentRemoved

-Removes a path component
+A path component has been removed

 pathId: `PathComponentId`

 #### PathComponentRenamed

-Renames a path component
+A path component has been renamed

 pathId: `PathComponentId`, name: `String`

 #### PathParameterAdded

-Adds a path parameter component to path tree
+A path parameter has been added

 pathId: `PathComponentId`, parentPathId: `PathComponentId`, name: `String`

 #### PathParameterRemoved

-Removes a path parameter
+A path parameter was removed

 pathId: `PathComponentId`

 #### PathParameterRenamed

-Renames a path parameter
+A path parameter was renamed

 pathId: `PathComponentId`, name: `String`

 #### PathParameterShapeSet

-Changes the shape of a path parameter
+A path parameter shape has been changed

 pathId: `PathComponentId`, shapeDescriptor: `ShapedRequestParameterShapeDescriptor`

 #### RequestAdded

-Adds a new request to a path
+A request was added

 requestId: `RequestId`, pathId: `PathComponentId`, httpMethod: `String`

 #### RequestBodySet

-Adds a request body to a request
+A request body was specified

 requestId: `RequestId`, bodyDescriptor: `ShapedBodyDescriptor`

 #### RequestBodyUnset

-Removes a request body from a path
+A request body was removed

 requestId: `RequestId`

 #### RequestParameterAdded

-Adds a parameter to a request
+A request parameter was added

 parameterId: `RequestParameterId`, requestId: `PathComponentId`, parameterLocation: `String`, name: `String`

 #### RequestParameterRemoved

-Removes a parameter from its request
+A request parameter has been removed

 parameterId: `RequestParameterId`

 #### RequestParameterRenamed

-Renames a parameter
+A request parameter has been renamed

 parameterId: `RequestParameterId`, name: `String`

 #### RequestParameterShapeSet

-Changes the shape of a parameter
+A request parameter shape has been changed

 parameterId: `RequestParameterId`, parameterDescriptor: `ShapedRequestParameterShapeDescriptor`

 #### RequestParameterShapeUnset

-Unsets the shape of the parameter
+A request parameter shape was removed

 parameterId: `RequestParameterId`

 #### RequestRemoved

-Removes a request
+A request was removed

 requestId: `RequestId`

 #### ResponseAdded

-Adds a response to a request
+A response was added to a request

 responseId: `ResponseId`, requestId: `RequestId`, httpStatusCode: `Int`

 #### ResponseBodySet

-Adds a response body
+A response body was specified

 responseId: `ResponseId`, bodyDescriptor: `ShapedBodyDescriptor`

 #### ResponseBodyUnset

-Removes a response's body
+A response body was removed

 responseId: `ResponseId`

 #### ResponseRemoved

-Removes a response from a request
+A response was removed

 responseId: `ResponseId`

 #### ResponseStatusCodeSet

-Changes the status code of a response
+A response's status code was changed

 responseId: `ResponseId`, httpStatusCode: `Int`